thomsa/electron-ts-react-boilerplate/README.md

 `npm|yarn electron-package-all` creates builds for all available platforms, after creating a production build of both the CRA and the Electron app.

 Easy as 1-2-3!

+This boilerplate sets up the basis to develop and package your application quickly, it has no constraints on using certain libraries.
+If you want to add Redux, Flux, E2E frameworks, etc?
+Feel free to do so!

 > What is included besides Electron, React and TS?